lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 ## step1_evolutionary_rate_estimation

-a. ./step1_sequences_and_evolutionary_rate_estimation/arthropod_phylogeny.nwk - the phylogeny of 76 arthropod species, which is also available here: https://i5k.gitlab.io/ArthroFam/arthropoda.html

-b. ./step1_sequences_and_evolutionary_rate_estimation/spp.list - the list of 76 arthropod species used in this study

-c.
-Download all the amino acid sequences used in this study can be found here: https://i5k.gitlab.io/ArthroFam/arthropoda.html.
-Downloaded file names should be EOG8\*.fa.
-For example: EOG876NF7.fa

-d.
-Gene list for each gene category:
+Detailed instructions can be found ./step1_evolutionary_rate_estimation/README.md

-## step2_Rscripts_for_plotting - r scripts for plotting Figures 1 - 4, Figures S1 - S4
+## step2_Rscripts_for_plotting - R scripts for plotting Figures 1 to 4, and Figures S1 to S4

+Detailed instructions can be found ./step2_Rscripts_for_plotting/README.md

 ## step3_subsampling - scripts for subsampling for gene family size